Guest Post by Travis, Cabin Owner

 -There is a wild river located a few miles away (river with no road along it -very rare in the US).

 -There is a mountain lake located a few miles away with a healthy fish population.

 -5 miles away is a small general store with everything from food and wireless internet to pipe fittings and gas/diesel.
 There’s good cell service there.
-It’s nice to be able to go to the cabin and have a focused removed time, with the option to leave and check up on any real world commitments if need be.
+It’s nice to be able to go to the cabin and have a focused removed time, with the option to leave and check up on any real-world commitments if need be.
 I like that I have to leave the cabin to do this.

--Depending on water level the river offers between a meandering float downstream to some class II and even a little class III rapids.
+-Depending on the water level the river offers between a meandering float downstream to some class II and even a little class III rapids.

 Let’s head inside so you can see the kitchen, shower, and gravity fed water system which I’ll give you a closer look at later.

 -In Oregon, no permit is required for structures 200 sq. ft. or less, this one is 12’x16′ (196 sq. ft): It’s not permitted.